MicrosoftDocs/Viva/WorkplaceAnalytics/Privacy/Privacy-And-Data-Access.md

 ## Data from Office 365

 Office 365 email and calendar metadata provides the foundation for all Workplace Analytics analysis, so the first step is to determine which users you want to include.
-When you choose a user to be included, Workplace Analytics uses the following information from that user’s mailbox and calendar:
+When you choose a user to be included, Workplace Analytics uses the following information from that user's mailbox and calendar:

 ### Header information from emails